 SCIP Early Action registration opens January 3; normal registration opens February 15.

-Application deadlines are April 15 for international students; May 15 for domestic U.S. students.
+Application deadlines are April 1 for international students who require a visa; May 1 for domestic U.S. students.

 You will receive an email once your application has been successfully submitted.
 Please note that it is the student’s responsibility to ensure that the application and uploads have been completed correctly; UCLA Summer Sessions will not contact students about errors on their application.